Anatomy of Parity-violating Trispectra in Galaxy Surveys: Parity-violating Trispectra: Toy Shapes and Full Models

 in which $\hat{k}$ denotes the unit vector along the propagator momentum direction. \footnote{The $(\pm\mp)$-type propagators vanish in this limit as they solve the homogeneous equation of motion, with the source term being 0.} As we sum over two helicity states $h = \pm 1$, only the $\order{h^0}$ or $\order{h^2}$ term in the full propagator survives.
 Therefore, the large-mass limit can be intuitively depicted as

 When taking the large-mass limit, the $Z$ propagator becomes an almost contact interaction analogous to the Minkowski propagator $(p^2 + m_Z^2)^{-1} \approx m_Z^{-2}$.
 The leading term ($\sim \order{(Hck/m_Z^2)^0}$) in $D_{\pm\pm}$, then, has no parity violation.
 However, the presence of the chemical potential introduces a parity-violating term in the next-to-leading order.
 The $\sim \order{Hck/m_Z^2}$ term has helicity dependence and can introduce parity violation.
 Note that the parity-violating signal vanishes as propagator momentum $k$ approaches zero, this echoes the no-go theorem that a parity-violating signature in cosmological 4PCFs needs a nonlocal propagation effect.
+Note that we are not taking a rigorous EFT limit here as we dropped the time derivatives for simplicity, hence the name ``EFT-like toy shape".
+A true EFT limit includes contact interactions only and will lead to a vanishing parity-violating contribution to the trispectrum as required by the no-go theorem.
+This derivation aims to motivate a new kind of toy shapes that are numerically easy to evaluate.

 To contract the tensor structure of the propagator with external momenta of inflaton fluctuations, we may introduce some operators of the form

 One possible model for this interaction comes from introducing two higher-dimensional operators between the $\U{1}$ sector and the inflaton